retry51776/notes/others/math.md

 > > Will increase action space good enough to protect secrets?
 AI seems have stronger ability to run through large action space than human.

 > Problem w school is they focus on algorithm(skill); but not ability to prove algorithm(principal), nor underline premise(value), nor mistakes/need that lead to this new theory/principal.

+> Calculus is focus on relationship.
+Instead geometry only focus on number answer.

 # Classes
 `aka my wish list; I'm not good w math, but I think there are many useful principals/idea from advance math courses;`